US Manufacturing Sector NAICS 31-33

 • The manufacturing sector added about 14,350 establishments in 2022, which equals about 5% of existing establishments, according to the Bureau of Labor Statistics.

-• The manufacturing sector is forecast to shrink its employment base by 0.3% overall in 2021-2031, which is much lower than the national average growth of 5.3% for all jobs, according to the Bureau of Labor Statistics.
+• The US manufacturing sector is forecast to grow its employment base from 12.94 million workers in 2023 to 13.1 million in 2033, an increase of 0.8%, according to the Bureau of Labor Statistics.

 • Transportation equipment manufacturing is the largest manufacturing industry in the nation and 16 states, while food manufacturing leads in 19 states and the District of Columbia.